UntriexTv/PYxel-Trio-ST/README.md

 # State of devlopment
 Game is now in working state, but has some bugs and issues:
  - bad map (some walls have texture of grass)
-Code is extreme mess.
+ - working on better story and better lines for character and npc Code is extreme mess.
 It has no documentation.
 Will be fixed in no time.

 # Story: